Bulldog boys fall short, short-handed girls drop fifth of season

 The Dogies would take the win after controlling the final minute of the game and the Bulldogs committing multiple turnovers.

-After the close defeat, the boys will work on what they have been but also work toward winning games like this.
+After the close defeat, Cotton said the boys will work on what they have been, but also toward winning games like this.

 “We’re just going to get to work, keep working on the same things and trying to improve,” Cotton said.
 “We will work on mental toughness, situational stuff, and taking care of the ball.
 At some point, everything we’ve been doing is going to take hold and we will be able to take care of the ball and win these types of games.”

-Jacob VanAnne, Eli Marez, and Jackson Howard all led the team with 10 points followed by Kaden Bohnsack with eight.
+Three players were in double figures for the Bulldogs.
+Jacob VanAnne led with 20 points while Eli Marez, and Jackson Howard each had 10 points apiece.
+Kaden Bohnsack followed with eight points.

 The Bulldogs will travel to Gordon-Rushville on Friday, Jan.
 14 to take on the Mustangs.